Okta End User MCP server

 9

-Select Generate new key in the Add a public key section to generate a new key pair.
+Click Generate new key to generate a new key pair.

 Add a public key Add a public key